voxeet/comms-sdk-unreal/docs/docs/blueprints/functions.md

 Gets a Dolby.io client access token.

-For convenience during early development and prototyping, this function is provided to acquire an client access token directly from the game.
+For convenience during early development and prototyping, this function is provided to acquire a client access token directly from the game.

 > ⚠️ Using this function effectively distributes the permanent app credential with your Unreal application, which is not safe for production deployment.
 Follow our [security best practices](https://docs.dolby.io/communications-apis/docs/guides-client-authentication) to set up a server through which you can acquire a temporary client access token.